AdaCore/spark2014/docs/case_study/doc/case_study.rst

 ---------------------
 SumArray sums the elements of an array.
 SumArray_Shift is similar, and has the same postcondition, but a 'Shift' parameter has been added to make the implementation and proof more complex.
-Rather than initialising the sum to zero it is initialised to Shift, but the value of Shift is then subtracted again in the body of the loop so Shift has no impact on the end result (provided it doesn't cause or prevent an overflow).
+Rather than initializing the sum to zero it is initialized to Shift, but the value of Shift is then subtracted again in the body of the loop so Shift has no impact on the end result (provided it doesn't cause or prevent an overflow).